-As the home to the National Trust's only working hop farm, September is the perfect time to visit Scotney Castle to see the hop harvest coming in at Little Scotney Farm in the traditional way and learn a bit about the hop picking heritage of the garden of England.
+As the home to the National Trust's only working hop farm, September is the perfect time to visit Scotney Castle.
+See the hop harvest coming in at Little Scotney Farm in the traditional way and learn a bit about the hop picking heritage of the garden of England.

 What are hops?

-They grow on tall stems known as bines, they can grow to over 5 meters tall.
+They grow on tall stems known as bines and can grow to over 5 metres tall.
 The flowers appear in July and then mature until around September.
 Hop plants themselves can last for up to 20 years and grow fresh stems each spring.

 Hops started to be used widely in British brewing in about 1520 when techniques were brought in to Kent.
 It was decided to call the areas where hops are grown gardens, to avoid a tax imposed on farming land.

 Today, the bines are cut at the top and taken back to the stripping shed, situated next to the oasts, where the hops are separated from the leaves, stem and string by machinery.
-They are stored in re-used hessian sacks known as 'pokes'.
-They are then emptied in to the conical drying tower within the oast.
+They are stored in re-used hessian sacks known as 'pokes' that are emptied in to the conical drying tower within the oast.
 It takes 8 hours to reduce the moisture content from 80% to 10%.

 Once dry they are compressed into a new large sack called a 'pocket'.
-Each filled pocket weighs approximately 85 kilograms and makes it way to Westerham Brewery to be used in Scotney Ale and Scotney Bittler.
+Each filled pocket weighs approximately 85 kilograms and makes it way to Westerham Brewery to be used in ale and bitter.